Thermometer

-A thermometer is a device that measures temperature or a temperature gradient (the degree of hotness or coldness of an object).
+A thermometer, from Ancient Greek θερμός (thermós), meaning "warmth", and μέτρον (métron), meaning "measure", is a device that measures temperature (the hotness or coldness of an object) or temperature gradient (the rates of change of temperature in space).
 A thermometer has two important elements: (1) a temperature sensor (e.g. the bulb of a mercury-in-glass thermometer or the pyrometric sensor in an infrared thermometer) in which some change occurs with a change in temperature; and (2) some means of converting this change into a numerical value (e.g. the visible scale that is marked on a mercury-in-glass thermometer or the digital readout on an infrared model).
-Thermometers are widely used in technology and industry to monitor processes, in meteorology, in medicine, and in scientific research.
+Thermometers are widely used in technology and industry to monitor processes, in meteorology, in medicine (medical thermometer), and in scientific research.